badrinathjt7/Plant-Disease-Detection-using-Deep-Learning-ResNet50-Transfer-Learning-/README.md

 # 🌿 Plant Disease Detection using Deep Learning (ResNet50 + Transfer Learning)

-> I built this project to explore how deep learning can help detect plant diseases from leaf images — and honestly, the results blew me away.
+> I’ve always been fascinated by how technology can solve real-world problems.
+Agriculture is one area where a little bit of AI can make a huge difference.
+I built this project to explore how deep learning can help detect plant diseases from leaf images — and honestly, the results blew me away.
 After fine-tuning ResNet50 on the PlantVillage dataset, I achieved **98.78% validation accuracy** across 38 disease classes, deployed as an interactive Gradio web app anyone can use.

 ---